tredontho/purescript-book/text/chapter6.md

   append :: a -> a -> a
 ```

 Strings form a semigroup under regular string concatenation, and so do arrays.
-Several other standard instances are provided by the `prelude` package.
+The `prelude` package provides several other standard instances.

 The `<>` concatenation operator, which we have already seen, is provided as an alias for `append`.